tilburgsciencehub/music-to-scrape/README.md

 The easiest way to run our project is using Docker.

 - [Install Docker](docs/install_docker.md) and clone this repository.
-- Open the terminal at the repository's root directory and run the following command: `docker compose up`.
+- Open the terminal at the repository's root directory and run the following commands: `docker-compose build` and `docker compose up`.
+If you have already built the image, it's enough to start it with `docker compose up`.
 - Wait a bit for the website and API to be launched.
 If the process breaks, you likely haven't allocated enough memory (e.g., the built takes about 6 GB of memory)
 - Once docker has been launched, you can access the website and API locally at these addresses:
     - API: `http://localhost:8080` (whereby localhost typically is `127.0.0.1`)